gathik-jindal/MooreMachine/README.md

 import pydig

 variable_name_for_this_simulation_object = pydig.pydig(name="<Name of This simulation (used while generating output csv files)>")
-# we will use "pysim" as a variable name for this object in the following examples.
 ```

+NOTE: We will use "pysim" as a variable name for this object in the following examples.

 ### <ins>Creation of objects</ins>